schlopshow/aaronk.xyz/_posts/2023-11-15-Collection-I.md

 **Going Nowhere**

-When I'm on that treadmill and bike, I'm going nowhere.
+When I'm on that treadmill I'm going nowhere.
 Ironically, I am going nowhere in my life as well.
 It feels like I'm trapped in limbo, forever running away from my own anxieties.

 I am riddled with anxiety, and yet people still think that I am fearless.
 But this is the furthest thing from the truth.
 I feel like I've put myself on a pedestal, and it hurts when I don't progress.
 I've been doing this shit for a long time, and I feel like a fraud almost because I gave up on my goals.
 Honestly, I'm disappointed in myself.
 And yet, I am happy because I realize my imperfections.